davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 --> better segway

-The epsitemic value of Condorcet's Jury Theorem is typically demonstrated analytically (see XYZ).  @baker1976 for example, provides the seminal contemorary formuation:
+The epsitemic value of Condorcet's Jury Theorem is typically demonstrated analytically (see XYZ).  @baker1976 for example, provides the seminal forumation of the theorem:

 >        N
 >  PN =  Σ (N choose h) p^h (1-p)^(N-h)